 While these are normal symptoms of real injuries, these can be and should be treated by a professional, just as you would do for a broken leg.

 Watch for signs of violence and substance abuse.
 And don’t forget to take care of yourself.
-Please refer to these documents to find out more about PTSD and what you can do to help:

 It’s easy and maybe even necessary to become the caretaker when a loved one returns from military service with stress and injury.
 Keep in mind that your health – mental and physical – is important, too.